Rabea TV: Followers

 The network has YouTube and Facebook pages.
 Its YouTube page, founded in 2015 and featuring both a live stream and past videos, is subscribed to by over 1,100 users and has had a total of 160,112 views.
 Its Facebook page has been active since 2013, where Rabea TV is listed as an alternative global media network.
 Rabea TV describes itself as an outlet to provide contemporary political issues through the Islamic perspective, highlighting issues of the Islamic world.

 Additionally, it says that it seeks to achieve the demands of the Arab revolutions by building a relationship between the viewer and symbols of the Islamic intellectual.

 The page's background photo is a picture of former Muslim Brotherhood President, Mohammed Morsi, with the channel's logo as the profile picture.
 It frequently posts graphic photos and controversial Islamist statements, including numerous statements against Egypt's current president al-Sisi and praises of the demoted former president, Mohammed Morsi and of terrorist linked Muslim Brotherhood founder, Yusuf al-Qaradawi.

 Ownership

 Rabea TV is owned by Qatari businessman Hashim bin Mohammed al-Awadhi.
 Al-Awadhi is the head of the media department for the controversial Qatari charity, Eid charity, also called the Sheikh Eid bin Mohammad al Thani Charitable Association.
 This charity has a reputation for backing the Muslim Brotherhood, globally designated terrorists and terrorist financiers, and al-Qaeda members.

 Al-Awadhi's son was killed as part of ISIS's convoy of martyrs in 2015 near Kobani, Syria.
-Furthermore, al-Awadhi's Twitter account is known to display graphic violent content that is in support of the Muslim Brotherhood and terrorist advances.
+Furthermore, al-Awadhi's X account is known to display graphic violent content that is in support of the Muslim Brotherhood and terrorist advances.